rackerlabs/support-how-to/content/how-to/office-365/set-up-your-microsoft-365-exchange-online-mailbox-in-outlook-for-windows/index.md

 6. In the popup dialog window, click **Sign In** and enter your Microsoft 365 email address.
 Then click **Next**.

-7. Enter your Microsoft 365 password and click **Sign In**&mdash;if your organization requires multi-factor authentication, provide additional verification at this point.
+7. Enter your Microsoft 365 password and click **Sign In**&mdash;if your organization requires multifactor authentication, provide additional verification at this point.

 8. Select **No, sign in to this app only** after successfully signing in and then click **finish**.